-The results of the evaluation are only applicable to the product SuSE Linux Enterprise Server V8 Service Pack 3, RC4 with certification-sles-eal3 package in the configuration as defined in the Security Target and summarised in this report (refer to the Security Target [7] and the chapters 2, 4 and 8 of this report).
-The validity can be extended to new versions and releases of the product, provided the sponsor applies for recertification of the modified product, and if the evaluation of the modified product does not reveal any security deficiencies.
+The results of the evaluation are only applicable to the product Red Hat Enterprise Linux WS, Version 3, Update 2 with eal3-certification package in the configuration as defined in the Security Target and summarised in this report (refer to the Security Target [7] and the chapters 2, 4 and 8 of this report).
+The validity can be extended to new versions and releases of the product, provided the sponsor applies for re-certification of the modified product, and if the evaluation of the modified product does not reveal any security deficiencies.